Ford Mondeo

-Due to declining sales and a growing trend towards crossover SUVs over saloons and estates, Ford announced in March 2021 that it will discontinue the production of the Mondeo in Europe and Argentina with no direct successor.
+Ford announced in March 2021 that it would discontinue Mondeo production in Europe and Argentina with no direct successor.
 Production of the Mondeo ended in Europe in March 2022.

+The Mondeo nameplate derives from the Latin word mundus, meaning "world".

 First generation (1992)

 The first-generation Mondeo was introduced in November 1992, with sales beginning in March 1993.
 Intended as a world car, the first-generation Mondeo was significant as its design and marketing were shared between Ford USA in Dearborn and Ford of Europe.
 It replaced the Ford Sierra in Europe, the Ford Telstar in a large portion of Asia and other markets, while it is also sold as the Ford Contour and Mercury Mystique in North America to replace the Ford Tempo and Mercury Topaz.
 Unlike the Sierra, the Mondeo is front-wheel drive in its most common form, with a rarer four-wheel drive version available on the Mk I car only.
 Despite being billed as a world car, the only external items the Mondeo shared initially with the Contour built in Kansas City Assembly in Claycomo, Missouri, and Cuautitlán Assembly were the windscreen, front windows, front mirrors and door handles.
 Three body styles were available, which are saloon, liftback, and estate.

 The mid-cycle facelift was launched in October 1996 leaving only the doors, the roof, and the rear quarter panels on the estate the same as the original model.
 The extensive redesign in 1996 was known as the Mondeo Mk II.